FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/tags.md

 # Tags

-The Tags column represents the set of finalized user-defined and/or provider-defined tags assigned to Tag Sources.
+The Tags column represents the set of tags assigned to Tag Sources that also account for potential provider-defined or user-defined tag evaluations.
 Tags are commonly used for scenarios like adding business context to billing data to identify and accurately allocate charges.

 A tag becomes 'finalized' when a single value is selected from a set of possible tag values assigned to the tag key at different levels of a resource grouping hierarchy (if supported by the Provider).